Death and state funeral of Mao Zedong: Death

-Mao's last public appearance — and the last known photograph of him alive — was on 27 May 1976, when he (frail and barely able to speak or walk) met the visiting Pakistani Prime Minister Zulfikar Ali Bhutto during the latter's visit to Beijing.

-At around 17:00 on 2 September 1976, Mao had a heart attack, far more severe than his previous two earlier that year which affected a much larger area of his heart.
-Three days later on 5 September, another heart attack rendered him bedridden.
+Mao's last public appearance — and the last known photograph of him alive — was on 27 May 1976.
+Frail and barely able to speak or walk, Mao met the visiting Pakistani Prime Minister Zulfikar Ali Bhutto during the latter's visit to Beijing.
+At around 17:00 on 2 September 1976, Mao had a heart attack, far more severe than his previous two earlier that year which affected a much larger area of his heart, leaving him bedridden.
 On the afternoon of 7 September, Mao's condition completely deteriorated.
-Mao's organs failed quickly and he fell into a coma shortly before noon where he was put on ventilator and life support machines.
-On 8 September when the comatose Mao was beyond recovery, Chinese government officials decided to disconnect his life support machines at midnight.
+Mao's organs failed quickly and he fell into a coma shortly before noon and was put on a ventilator and life support machines.

-After the life support machines were turned off at exactly 00:00, Mao Zedong was pronounced dead ten minutes later at 00:10 local time on 9 September 1976 at age 82.
-The Chinese Communist Party delayed the announcement of his death until 16:00 later that day, when a radio message broadcast across the nation announced the news of Mao's passing while appealing for party unity.
+On 8 September, when it was clear the comatose Mao was beyond recovery, Chinese government officials decided to disconnect his life support machines at midnight.
+Mao died ten minutes later at 00:10 local time on 9 September 1976 at age 82.
+The Chinese Communist Party (CCP) delayed the announcement of his death until 16:00 later that day, when a radio message broadcast across the nation announced the news of Mao's passing while appealing for party unity.

-The Chinese government ordered a week of national mourning with flags at half-mast.
+The Chinese government ordered a week of national mourning with flags at half-staff.
 All entertainment and music activities were suspended and theaters were closed.